starwalkn/gotenberg-go-client/README.md

 ## Converting HTML to PDF

 > [!TIP]
 > Head to the [documentation](https://gotenberg.dev/) to learn about all request parameters.
 For the PaperSize method, you can use predefined parameters such as gotenberg.A4, gotenberg.A3 and so on.
-The full list of predefined parameters can be found in <a href="https://github.com/dcaraxes/gotenberg-go-client/types.go">types file</a>.
+The full list of predefined parameters can be found in [types file](https://github.com/dcaraxes/gotenberg-go-client/blob/beta-8.6/types.go).

 > [!IMPORTANT]
 > To use basic authorization, you must run Gotenberg with the --api-enable-basic-auth flag and have GOTENBERG_API_BASIC_AUTH_USERNAME and GOTENBERG_API_BASIC_AUTH_PASSWORD environment variables.